 Over the years, I set that dream aside, and tried to focus on more "practical" careers.
 It is no coincidence I ended up hating all of those jobs after the initial excitement of the first paycheck.
 The only job I didn't hate was my first real one: I was young, surrounded by very appreciative Army ROTC men, and since it only lasted two months I didn't have a chance to dislike working there.
 (Ironically, that job required the use of a now-ancient typewriter, although it was way more advanced than the relic Jessica Fletcher pounded away on.)

 Still, even though I tried to ignore this crazy notion of being a full-time stay-at-home writer, that Jessica Fletcher typewriter image would keep popping up in my brain.
 I'd try to squelch it, but it was more persistent than I realized.
 I consider myself stubborn, but this idea could give me graduate-level lessons in obstinacy.

-This past year I've had the opportunity to transform my fantasy of a writer's life into reality.
-I haven't had the distractions and agonies of a full-time job, although I will admit I've had the distractions and agonies of impending financial disaster instead.
+For a little while I had the opportunity to transform my fantasy of a writer's life into reality.
+I didn't have the distractions and agonies of a full-time job, although I will admit I had the distractions and agonies of impending financial disaster instead.

 But I don't regret it.
 Because this is the life I love, and I'm willing to forego other things that get in the way of having this life.